 Chapter 11: How to Communicate

-In this chapter, D. Carnegie gives advice on how to communicate better.
+In this chapter, Dale Carnegie gives advice on how to communicate better.

 1. Crush your shell.

-It is necessary to relax and break down barriers which prevent you from being natural.
+It is necessary to relax and break down barriers that prevent you from being natural.

 2. Don’t try to imitate others.
 Be yourself.